portittech/pay-with-toonie-js-sdk/README.md

 ### Environment variables

-This project is using variables from a `.env` file, you can see the list on the `rollup.config.js` file.
+This project is using variables from a `.env` file.

 You must create a `.env` file in the root of the project and give a value to the variables you need to use.
+You can see the list of values to add in you env file on the [rollup.config.js](./rollup.config.js) file.

 If you need to add new environment values on the `.env` file, remember to add them on the `rollup.config.js` file too, to make them available around the code.

 Environment variables, when declared correctly, can be accessed in this way `process.env.<VARIABLE_NAME>` using the Node.js `process` object.

 ### Usage